The best months for travel to Brazil...

 There is no exclusive seasonal time to avoid when travelling to Brazil.
 If your visit does not have to coincide with Carnival in February, then you are best off avoiding the high season and heat of the months of December to March when the country fills with the largest numbers of foreign visitors and locals on their vacation.
 Low season runs from May to September (except for July which is a school holiday month).

-Rio de Janeiro & The Southern Coast
+Best time to visit - Rio de Janeiro & The Southern Coast

 The South and South East have more temperature variations, dropping to 15C in winter (June to August) and rising as high as 35C in the height of Summer.
 You can expect some rain spells from October to January.
 Humidity is a fact of everyday life and levels can go as far as 98%!